unifiedstreaming/fmp4-ingest/ingest_spec.md

 **Moof**: the movie fragment “moof” box as described in the ISO BMFF base media file format [3] that describes the meta data of a fragment of media.

-**Mdat**: the media data container “mdat” box contained in an ISO BMFF  [3], this box contains the physical media samples based on a codec such as for example the HEVC [4] codec.
+**Mdat**: the media data container “mdat” box contained in an ISO BMFF  [3], this box contains the physical media samples for example the coded using the HEVC [4] codec or other codecs.

 **Kind**: the track kind “kind” box defined in the ISO BMFF [3]  to label a track with its usage (i.e. user defined data)

-**Mfra**: the movie fragment random access “mfra” box defined in the ISO BMFF [3]  to signal random access samples [3].
+**Mfra**: the movie fragment random access “mfra” box defined in the ISO BMFF [3]  to signal random access samples (these are samples that require not prior or other samples for decoding) [3].

 **Tfdt**: the TrackFragmentDecodeTimeBox box “tfdt” in MPEG-4 ISO base media file format [3] used to signal decode time of the media fragment moof box.

-**mdhd**: The media header Box as defined in [3] , this box contains information on the media such as timescale, duration, language (ISO 639‐2/T f) code
+**mdhd**: The media header Box as defined in [3] , this box contains information on the media such as timescale, duration, language using ISO 639‐2/T code

-**pssh** The protection specific system header box defined in [14] that can be used to signal the content protection information
+**pssh** The protection specific system header box defined in [14] that can be used to signal the content protection information according to the MPEG Common Encryption (CENC)

-**sinf** Protection Scheme Information Box defined in [3] that provides information on the encryption scheme
+**sinf** Protection Scheme Information Box defined in [3] that provides information on the encryption scheme used in the file

 **elng** extended language tag defined in [3] that can overide the language information